UWQuickstep/SQL-benchmark/tpch/quickstep/README.md

 # to the number of cores on you system.
 QS_ARGS_NUMA_RUN="-num_workers=40 -worker_affinities=0,4,8,12,16,20,24,28,32,36,1,5,9,13,17,21,25,29,33,37,2,6,10,14,18,22,26,30,34,38,3,7,11,15,19,23,27,31,35,39"

-# This is the script to use to create the SSB tables.
+# This is the script to use to create the TPC-H tables.
 Probably doesn't need to be modified
 # unless you are testing different block formats.
 CREATE_SQL="create.sql"